DFE-Digital/teacher-success/app/views/content/prepare-for-training.md

     ) %>
     <%= render Cards::SimpleCardComponent.new(
         title: "Timeline of your training",
-        description: "Find out what happens and when on initial teacher training (ITT) whether you’re training with a university or doing school centred initial teacher training (SCITT).",
+        description: "Find out what happens and when on initial teacher training (ITT), whether you’re training with a university or doing school centred initial teacher training (SCITT).",
         path: "/prepare-for-training/timeline-of-your-training"
     ) %>
     <%= render Cards::SimpleCardComponent.new(
-        title: "Advice from past trainees",
+        title: "Advice from former trainees",
-        description: "Hear from past trainees and their advice for teacher training",
+        description: "Hear from former trainees and their advice for teacher training.",
         path: root_path
     ) %>
 <% end %>